Informational Autocrats, Diverse Societies: Setup

-The fact that the sender is communicating with a population of heterogeneous receivers complicates her problem.
-However, the sender's optimal strategy can be found by solving a related persuasion problem with a \emph{representative receiver} whose prior coincides with the sender's prior.
+The fact that the autocrat is communicating with a population of heterogeneous citizens complicates her problem.
+However, the autocrat's optimal strategy can be found by solving a related persuasion problem with a \emph{representative citizen} whose prior coincides with the autocrat's prior.

 The key simplification comes from Proposition 1 of \citet*{alonso/camara:2016jet}.
-Consider receivers $r$ and $r'$ with priors $p_r$ and $p_{r'}=p_s$.
-Since the two receivers observe the same (public) message, their posteriors are related through the following expression:
+Consider citizens $r$ and $r'$ with priors $p_r$ and $p_{r'}=p_s$.
+Since the two citizens observe the same (public) message, their posteriors are related through the following expression:

-where $\mu_r$ and $\mu_{r'}$ denote the posteriors of $r$ and $r'$, respectively.
-This coupling of posteriors holds regardless of the communication strategy employed by the sender.
-It uniquely pins down the posterior $\mu_r$ of \emph{every} receiver $r$ as a function of the posterior of receiver $r'$---who will be our representative receiver.
+where $\mu_r$ and $\mu_{r'}$ denote the posteriors of $r$ and $r'$, respectively.\footnote{Throughout the paper, we use posterior to mean subjective posterior probability of state $\theta=1$ given an agent's information.} This coupling of posteriors holds regardless of the communication strategy employed by the autocrat.
+It uniquely pins down the posterior $\mu_r$ of \emph{every} citizen $r$ as a function of the posterior of citizen $r'$---who will be our representative citizen.

-Receiver $r$ takes action $a_r = 1$ if and only if his posterior that the state is good is at least as large as his cost of action; that is, if and only if
+Citizen $r$ supports the autocrat if and only if her posterior that the state is good is at least as large as his cost of action; that is, $a_r = 1$ if and only if

-where $\mu_s$ denotes the posterior of representative receiver (who has the same prior as the sender).
-The payoff to the sender is given by the share of receivers who take the good action:
+where $\mu_s$ denotes the posterior of the representative citizen (who has the same prior as the autocrat).
+The payoff to the autocrat is the share of the population who supports him:

-The sender's problem is thus equivalent to a standard Bayesian persuasion problem with a representative receiver.
-The sender and the receiver share the common prior $p_s$ that the state is good.
-The payoff to the sender when she induces a posterior of $\mu_s$ for the representative receiver is given by $v(\mu_s)$, defined in equation \eqref{eqn:valuefunction}.
-Following \citet*{kamenica/gentzkow:2011}, we refer to $v(\mu_s)$ as the sender's \emph{value function}.
-Whenever there is no risk of confusion, we drop the $s$ subscript and simply write $v(\mu)$ for the value to the sender of inducing posterior $\mu$ for the representative receiver.
+The autocrat's problem is thus equivalent to a standard Bayesian persuasion problem with a representative citizen.
+The autocrat and representative citizen share the common prior $p_s$ that the state is good.
+The payoff to the autocrat, when he induces a posterior of $\mu_s$ for the representative citizen, is given by $v(\mu_s)$, defined in equation \eqref{eqn:valuefunction}.
+Following \citet*{kamenica/gentzkow:2011}, we refer to $v(\mu_s)$ as the autocrat's \emph{value function}.
+Whenever there is no risk of confusion, we drop the $s$ subscript and simply write $v(\mu)$ for the value to the autocrat of inducing posterior $\mu$ for the representative citizen.

-Figure \ref{fig:supporters} shows a useful graphical representation of the value function.
-The value to the sender from inducing posterior $\mu$ is given by the measure of receivers $r$ who take the $a_r=1$ action (the area shaded in red in the figure).
-This measure depends on the distribution of costs and priors in the population as well as the induced posterior $\mu$.
-As $\mu$ increases, more and more receivers support the proposed policy, expanding the shaded area in the figure and increasing the sender's payoff.